Master of Chiropractic - MChiro (Hons)

-If you’re applying from the UK or Ireland
+If you’re applying from the UK or Ireland:

 You’ll need GCSE Mathematics grade C and GCSE English grade C (or acceptable equivalents).
 For applicants who are undertaking reformed GCSEs, we are looking for a grade of 4 or above.
 The predicted or achieved grades we are looking for are listed below.

-If you're applying for Year 0:
+If you're applying for the Gateway year: